Black Voices of Inspiration

-Since it's inception in 1975, the BVOI have become the most widely respected gospel choir in the area.
-The choir has won several awards of excellence and toured extensively throughout the state of Indiana, visiting other university campuses, metropolitan churches, civic organizations and elementary schools.
-The BVOI serves as goodwill ambassadors for Purdue University at many university and community events.
+Since its inception, BVOI has become one of the most widely respected vocal performance groups in the area.
+The choir has won several awards of excellence and toured extensively throughout Indiana, visiting other university campuses, metropolitan churches, civic organizations and elementary schools.
+BVOI members serve as goodwill ambassadors for Purdue at many university and community events.

 The group has commissioned new vocal music arrangements from prominent composers/arrangers like Kirby Shaw and has performed for South African Prince Cedza Dlamini and rising gospel artists like Kierra Sheard and Terrell Hunt.
 The rich and powerful sound of BVOI, along with the group's rousing musical interpretations, leaves audiences captivated, stimulated, motivated, and inspired.